TeddyRandby/cgab/README.md

     'Here is my argument: {argument}':print end

-# Thus, spawning a thread to do some other work looks like:
+# Thus, spawning a thread to do some work with some configuration looks like:

 :fiber { mod = 'my_module' } do
     :some_other_work()